Wrong Again: Plot

-The millionaire's mother returns home, the police arrive with the real Blue Boy, the recovered painting, and the refreshed millionaire descends from his bath, whereupon the misunderstanding is revealed.
-Ollie apologizes for the "faux pas", and he, Stan and Blue Boy make a hasty exit, followed by the irate millionaire with a shotgun.
-In the process, the priceless painting gets knocked to the floor on top of one of the detectives.
+The situation escalates when the millionaire's mother returns home, accompanied by the police bearing the real Blue Boy painting.
+The millionaire, having completed his bath, clarifies the misunderstanding, prompting Ollie to offer an apology.
+In haste, Laurel and Hardy, along with Blue Boy, hastily exit the premises, closely followed by the irate millionaire wielding a shotgun.
+In the ensuing chaos, the priceless painting falls on one of the detectives.